hlminh2000/minhified.io/client/_posts/2017-08-08-the-power-of-teaching.markdown

 description: What I learned about learning through teaching
 ---

+This article was originally published on my Medium at: https://medium.com/@haleminh/the-power-of-teaching-d57f5b420e97

 I’m a beginner.
 I have been coding professionally (and for that matter, seriously) just for over a year, which in perspective is not very long.
 I see my friends who code, my seniors, co-workers, strangers on the internet, the authors of the books I read, etc… all as my teachers.
 And me, I am the student.